19 - Beyond Your Bank Balance: How to Calculate Your Net Worth (And Why It Matters)

 Step 1: List Your Assets (What You Own)

-Add up the value of everything you own with significant value: cash in bank accounts, investments (retirement accounts, stocks), and property (the market value of your home or car).
+Add up the current market value of everything you own with significant value:

 Step 2: List Your Liabilities (What You Owe)